Łódź: Government

+"president" was Karol Tangermann, a close aide of Rajmund Rembieliński, when it was still a part of Congress Poland.
+The first president of Łódź under the independent Second Polish Republic was Leopold Skulski (1917–1919), who subsequently became the prime minister of Poland.
+The incumbent president since 2010 is Hanna Zdanowska from the Civic Coalition party.

+Administrative division

+Łódź was previously divided into 5 major boroughs (dzielnica) – Bałuty, Górna, Polesie, Śródmieście, and Widzew.
+In January 1993, the system of boroughs was abolished and the city became a single entity with no real subdivisions.
+In April 2000, a system of 36 neighbourhoods or dependent units (osiedle) was imposed by the City Council for administrative purposes only; these units have no local governing or regulatory authority.

 Demographics

 According to Statistics Poland (GUS), Łódź was inhabited by 672,185 people and had a population density of 2,292 persons per square kilometre (5,940/sq mi), as of December 2020.
-Approximately 55.7 percent of inhabitants are of working age (18–64 years), which is a considerable decrease from 64.1 percent in 2010.
-An estimated 29.1 percent is of post-working age compared to 21.8 percent ten years earlier.
-In 2020, 54.39 percent (365,500) of all residents were women. Łódź has one of the highest feminisation rates among Poland's major cities, a legacy of the city's industrial past, when the textile factories attracted large numbers of female employees.
+Approximately 55.7 per cent of inhabitants are of working age (18–64 years), which is a considerable decrease from 64.1 per cent in 2010.
+An estimated 29.1 per cent is of post-working age compared to 21.8 per cent ten years earlier.
+In 2020, 54.39 per cent (365,500) of all residents were women. Łódź has one of the highest feminisation rates among Poland's major cities, a legacy of the city's industrial past, when the textile factories attracted large numbers of female employees.

-At its peak in 1988 the population was around 854,000, however, the it has since declined due to low fertility rates, outward migration and a lower life expectancy than in other parts of Poland. Łódź was the country's second largest city until 2007, when it lost its position to Kraków.
+At its peak in 1988 the population was around 854,000; however, this has since declined due to low fertility rates, outward migration and a lower life expectancy than in other parts of Poland. Łódź was the country's second largest city until 2007, when it lost its position to Kraków.
 A major contributing factor was the abrupt transition from socialist to market-based economy after 1989 and the resulting economic crisis, but the economic growth which followed has not reversed the trend.
-Depopulation and ageing are a major impediments for the future development of the city, putting strain on social infrastructure and medical services.
+Depopulation and ageing are major impediments for the future development of the city, putting strain on social infrastructure and medical services.
+As a result of the continuing demographic crisis and rapid population loss, Łódź was overtaken by Wrocław and dropped to become the country's fourth-largest city in 2022.

 Historically, Łódź was multi-ethnic and its diverse population comprised migrants from other regions of Europe.
-In 1839, approximately 78 percent (6,648) of the total population was German.
+In 1839, approximately 78 per cent (6,648) of the total population was German.
 In 1913, Łódź had a population of 506,100 people, of whom 251,700 (49.7%) were Poles, 171,900 (34%) were Jews, 75,000 (14.8%) were Germans, and 6,300 (1.3%) were Russians.
 According to the 1931 Polish census, the total population of 604,000 included 375,000 (59%) Poles, 192,000 (32%) Jews and 54,000 (9%) Germans.
 By 1939, the Jewish minority had grown to well over 200,000.